Access and Orientation

 Before each visit to campus, make sure to follow the steps below:

 Step 4: Make sure your ongoing PCR testing is up to date.
-After the initial entry test, both vaccinated and unvaccinated students are required to complete ongoing testing using the binx self-collection nasal swab test kits.
+After the initial entry test, both vaccinated and unvaccinated students are required to complete ongoing testing.
 Log onto the SHS portal to make sure your testing is up to date in the system before each visit to campus.

 Step 5: Come work!
 Bring a face mask, and your New School ID with you to campus.
 Shops are currently open* with adjusted availability (see hours).